cboujoukos/cboujoukos.github.io/_posts/2018-06-12-javascript_scope_hoisting_and_arrow_functions.markdown

 ## Hoisting

-The term hoisting refers to way that JavaScript “hoists” functions declarations and variables declared with `var` to top of their scope before executing any code.
-The terminology is really just a way for us to envision the way that our code is run, the JavaScript engine doesn’t actually shuffle our code around, moving functions and variables up to the top.
+The term hoisting refers to way that JavaScript “hoists” function declarations and variables declared with `var` to the top of their scope before executing any code.
+The terminology is really just a way for us humans to envision the way that our code is run, the JavaScript engine doesn’t actually shuffle our code around, moving functions and variables up to the top.
 Under the hood, all that’s happening is the JavaScript engine is making multiple passes through the code, and on the first pass it is storing our function declarations and variables in memory before it executes any code.
 It is important to note, however, that for variables the interpreter only ‘hoists’ the variable *declaration*, not the actual assignment of a value to the variable.
 So essentially, the JavaScript engine will interpret:
 ```
 console.log(greeting);
 hello();